 This is of course not the case with every diesel car, but is more common in cars that drive relatively few kilometers.
 A diesel engine often takes half an hour to forty-five minutes to warm up.
 At smaller distances, the engine is not used optimally and this may be one of the causes.
 A good tip is of course to regularly plan a longer trip so that your motorcycle functions correctly again.
 But of course there are other solutions and this is where HVO comes to the fore.

-The role of HVO – a green alternative:
+The role of HVO – a green alternative for the rejection of diesel cars

 Can I just fill up with HVO?

-One of the advantages of HVO is that it is a drop-in product, which means that it can be filled in the tank of your car without any modifications.
+One of the advantages of HVO is that it is a drop-in product.
+This means that it can be filled in the tank of your car without any modifications.
 There are no extra costs or conversions required, and it works just like regular diesel.
-However, it is important to check whether your vehicle manufacturer has approved HVO, as the approval process is still in progress for some car manufacturers.
+However, it is important to check whether your vehicle manufacturer has approved HVO.
+As the approval process is still in progress for some car manufacturers.

 Availability of HVO:

 At the moment, HVO is already available at 4 MAES locations in Kampenhout, Deinze, Ruisbroek truck and Londerzeel truck.
-MAES plans to expand the number of locations to 15 to 20 by the end of the year, making it easier for car owners to choose this environmentally friendly fuel.
+MAES plans to expand the number of locations to 15 to 20 by the end of the year.
+This is for making it easier for car owners to choose this environmentally friendly fuel.

-So if you drive around with a Euro 5 or 6 diesel engine and you would like to drive around more environmentally friendly, HVO can be a sustainable alternative for you.
+So do you drive around with a Euro 5 or 6 diesel engine?
+But do you want to drive around more environmentally friendly?
+Then HVO can be a sustainable alternative for you.
+Furthermore, HVO can help battle the rejection of diesel cars.